Waltham Forest has produced guidance for Early Years settings in event of a possible or confirmed case of COVID-19.

 Waltham Forest has produced guidance for schools and college in event of a possible or confirmed case of Covid-19.
 Please follow the flowchart below:

 Many schools have managed multiple cases of COVID19 now and are familiar with the guidance.
 Where you feel confident in implementing the guidance yourself, follow the steps set out in the Public Health England London Coronavirus Response Centre (PHE LCRC) school resource pack.
-The pack includes letter templates and risk assessment templates.
+The letter templates and risk assessment templates can be found below:

 2. Department for Education coronavirus helpline